 Once you’re comfortable with recognizing these patterns, throw a few dollars at your favorite exchange (whatever you can manage – start slow).
 See if you can win a few rounds within your own crypto trading challenge.

 Remember young grasshoppa, practice doesn’t necessitate real world experience, but it sure as hell helps!

-Over the last few years cryptocurrency has not only gained a lot of attention in the media, but also gaining more trust and curiosity from investors, banks, governments, and corporations.
+Over the last few years cryptocurrency has not only gained a lot of attention in the media, but also more trust and curiosity from investors, banks, governments, and corporations.
 Even though it was initially met with cynicism, more and more investors and companies are moving toward the utilization of cryptocurrency.

 One of the key characteristics of the cryptocurrency market is its volatility in price.
-Have you ever wondered why the price of cryptocurrency, whether it be Bitcoin or Ethereum, tend to fluctuate so much?
-Were here to explore those aspects of volatility and what drives market prices one way or another.
+Have you ever wondered why the price of cryptocurrency, whether it Bitcoin or Ethereum, tend to fluctuate so much?
+We’re here to explore those aspects of volatility and what drives market prices one way or another.

 User trust is an important factor in determining the price of any financial asset.
-By trust, we mean whether or not individuals believe that the given currency will be able to sustain its purchasing power in the future.
+By trust, we mean whether or not individuals believe that the currency will be able to sustain its purchasing power in the future.

 As an example….